David Ragan: 2012–2014

 In January 2012, Ragan signed with Front Row Motorsports to drive the No. 34 Ford for the team in 2012.
 He drove for GC Motorsports International in the season-opening Nationwide Series event at Daytona.
-Ragan got off to a bad start with FRM, crashing out on lap 2 of the Daytona 500 and finishing last.
+Ragan got off to a bad start with FRM, crashing out on lap two of the Daytona 500 and finishing last.
 He would eventually go on to finish 28th in Cup Series points.

 Ragan started the 2013 season with a rotating roster of sponsors.
-He started the season wrecked at the Daytona 500 (along with his two other teammates, David Gilliland and Josh Wise) and had no finish better than 20th in the first nine races.
+He started the season wrecked at the Daytona 500 (along with his two other teammates, David Gilliland and Josh Wise) and had no finish better than twentieth in the first nine races.
 However, during the Aaron's 499, Ragan started the green–white–checker restart in 10th-place.
 On the last lap, teammate Gilliland was able to help push him past Jimmie Johnson, Matt Kenseth, and Carl Edwards to win the race.
 This was his first win with Front Row Motorsports and the team's first Sprint Cup win, as well as the first NASCAR win for his sponsor for that race, Farm Rich.
-The 34 team improved more in 2013 earning sixteen top-25 finishes including the win, a 12th-place finish at the Irwin Tools Night Race at Bristol Motor Speedway, and a sixth-place finish at the fall Talladega race.
+The 34 team improved more in 2013, earning sixteen top-25 finishes, including the win, a twelfth-place finish at the Irwin Tools Night Race at Bristol Motor Speedway, and a sixth-place finish at the fall Talladega race.
 However, three consecutive engine failures during the Chase dropped Ragan to 28th in points.

-For 2014, Ragan returned to the Front Row Motorsports No. 34 to run the full season with sponsorship from Farm Rich and CSX.
+For 2014, Ragan returned to Front Row Motorsports No. 34 to run the full season with sponsorship from Farm Rich and CSX.
 In the Nationwide Series, Ragan joined Biagi-DenBeste Racing in the No. 98 Ford for several races throughout the season.
-Ragan got his first top-10 finish on a non-restrictor plate track with Front Row Motorsports in the 2014 Goody's Headache Relief Shot 500 at Martinsville Speedway by gambling on track position with 5 laps to go in the race.
-It was his first top-10 of the season and came with a paint scheme paying tribute to the late Wendell Scott, who had also driven the number 34.
+Ragan got his first top-ten finish on a non-restrictor plate track with Front Row Motorsports in the 2014 Goody's Headache Relief Shot 500 at Martinsville Speedway by gambling on track position with five laps to go in the race.
+It was his first top-ten of the season and came with a paint scheme paying tribute to the late Wendell Scott, who had also driven the number 34.
 Ragan finished 32nd in points.

 2015

 Ragan returned to Front Row Motorsports in 2015.
-Ragan's owner points were given to new teammate Cole Whitt, but Ragan raced his way into the Daytona 500, finishing 17th in the race.
+Ragan's owner points were given to new teammate Cole Whitt, but Ragan raced his way into the Daytona 500, finishing seventeenth in the race.